 Peanut butter is awesome but it’s added fat.

-Cream cheese, perfect for hiding pills but again, added fat and a new food that might not agree with his IBD.
+Cream cheese, perfect for hiding pills but again, added fat and new food that might not agree with his IBD.

 At this point in time pumpkin seems to be our best option.

-Pumpkin is a good thing for Leroy because it’s low-fat, high in fiber and easy for him to digest but not all dogs with IBD do well with pumpkin s it’s best to try it in moderation.
+Pumpkin is a good thing for Leroy because it’s low-fat, high in fiber and easy for him to digest but not all dogs with IBD do well with pumpkin so it’s best to try it in moderation.

 I originally found this recipe over at Two Little Cavaliers and modified it a bit to fit Leroy’s needs.

-The nice thing about this is it’s a great low-fat treat to give Leroy, it doubles as a pill pocket and it’s no bake!
+The nice thing about this is it’s a great low-fat treat to give Leroy, it doubles as a pill pocket and it’s no-bake!

-In moderation, ginger can be great for gastrointestinal health and the more good things we can get in that gut, the better.
+In moderation, ginger can be great for gastrointestinal health, and the more good things we can get in that gut, the better.

 I also sprinkled a little bit of dried parsley on the top because it looked pretty and parsley is good too.

-No Bake Pumpkin, Ginger and Oat Dog Treats
+No-Bake Pumpkin, Ginger and Oat Dog Treats

 3/4 can of canned pumpkin.
 Just plain pumpkin NOT the pumpkin pie mix.